technocrat/GeoIDs.jl/docs/src/index.md

 ## Overview

 GeoIDs.jl provides a comprehensive solution for working with Census GEOID identifiers, particularly at the county level.
-The package offers:
+The package enables you to:

-- **Versioned GEOID Sets**: Store and manage GEOID sets with complete version history
-- **Database Integration**: Persistent storage in PostgreSQL
+- **Create and Manage Geographic Area Sets**: Define sets of counties for analysis
+- **Track Changes Over Time**: Full version history for every geographic definition
-- **Set Operations**: Union, intersection, difference, and symmetric difference operations
+- **Apply Set Operations**: Union, intersection, difference, and symmetric difference
-- **Spatial Filtering**: Generate GEOIDs based on spatial criteria (longitude, latitude, distance, etc.)
+- **Filter Spatially**: Select counties by latitude, longitude, distance, or bounding box
-- **Backup/Restore**: Export and import GEOID sets with complete version history
+- **Back Up and Restore**: Export and import full version history
-- **Nation State Integration**: Connect with nation state definitions in the Census package
+- **Access Census Data**: Integrate with TIGER/Line shapefiles

+## Prerequisites

+GeoIDs.jl requires:

+- **PostgreSQL** database server (version 12 or higher)
+- **PostGIS** extension (version 3.0 or higher)

+> **Important**: Before using GeoIDs.jl, follow our [PostgreSQL Setup Guide](guide/postgresql-setup.md) to install and configure these prerequisites.

 ## Installation